delftdata/Gaia/README_Detock.md

 make -j$(nproc)
 ```

-### Build on TU Delft machines
+### Build on cluster machines

-These building instructions have been tested on the TU Delft st5.
-Whole process takes ~2 mins when building for the 1st time
+These building instructions have been tested on our machines.
+Whole process takes ~2 mins when building for the 1st time.

 ```
 sudo apt update